Your RSA-2048 keys break in 2030. Find every one of them before attackers do.

 1. Find it

-Scan your lockfiles (package-lock.json, pnpm-lock.yaml, yarn.lock, requirements.txt, poetry.lock, etc.) and build artifacts for chai-presentation (version 0.0.1).
+Scan your lockfiles (package-lock.json, pnpm-lock.yaml, yarn.lock, requirements.txt, poetry.lock, etc.) and build artifacts for chai-presentation (4 malicious versions).
 O3 Security's supply-chain scanner checks every dependency against known-malicious package intelligence at install time and in CI, flagging chai-presentation across your stack and pipelines.

 2. If you installed it — respond